qnipp/docker-moodle-unprivileged/README.md

 The image is built to run with the runAsNonRoot security setting in a k8s environment.

 A cron job must be set up, which calls http://moodle/admin/cron.php every minute.
+This can be done by using the curlimages/curl image.
+Calling the cron job this way must be enabled.
+It is recommended to set up a password, see https://docs.moodle.org/38/en/Cron#The_web_based_Moodle_cron_command for details.

 ## Configuration